adrianHards/learning-rails/README.md

 🚧 = incomplete <br>

-This guide covers how best to start a new project, and how to implement certain features, with Ruby on Rails.
+This guide covers how best to start a new project and how to implement certain features with Ruby on Rails.
 It's far from complete, so hit me up if you'd like to contribute!
+I'm unlikely to maintain it beyond Rails 7.

 ## Ruby on Rails
 - [Setup](/setup.md)